Alexander Scriabin: Recordings and performers

 Scriabin himself made recordings of 19 of his own works, using 20 piano rolls, six for the Welte-Mignon, and 14 for Ludwig Hupfeld of Leipzig.
 The Welte rolls were recorded in February 1910 in Moscow, and have been replayed and published on CD.
-Those recorded for Hupfeld include the piano sonatas Op.
-19 and 23.
+Those recorded for Hupfeld include the Sonatas Nos.
+2 and 3 (Opp.
+19 and 23).
 While this indirect evidence of Scriabin's pianism prompted a mixed critical reception, close analysis of the recordings within the context of the limitations of the particular piano roll technology can shed light on the free style he favoured for his own works, characterized by extemporary variations in tempo, rhythm, articulation, dynamics, and sometimes even the notes.

 Pianists who have performed Scriabin to particular critical acclaim include Vladimir Sofronitsky, Vladimir Horowitz and Sviatoslav Richter.
-Sofronitsky never met Scriabin, as his parents forbade him to attend a concert due to illness.
+Sofronitsky never met Scriabin, as his parents forbade him from attending a concert due to illness.
 Sofronitsky said he never forgave them, but he married Scriabin's daughter Elena.
 According to Horowitz, when he played for Scriabin as an 11-year-old, Scriabin responded enthusiastically and encouraged him to pursue a full musical and artistic education.
 When Rachmaninoff performed Scriabin's music, Scriabin criticized his pianism and his admirers as earthbound.